AnthonyLSmo/themes/dofus-th/Smooyth/README.md

 > Changed colour of the XP bar from blue to the main colour of the theme.

-> Changed the in fight button (Pass turn, ready etc...).
+> Changed the in fight button (Pass turn, ready etc...) to a smoother version.